XgarhontX/XgarhontX/README.md

 Hi.
-This contains repos of personal projects and school projects.
+This contains repos of personal and school projects.